 Voting Item Board Recommendation Reason for Recommendation 1.
-Election of Three Class I Directors FOR each nominee The Class I director nominees were recommended to the Board by our Nominating, Governance and Sustainability Committee.
+Election of Three Class I Directors FOR each nominee listed below and on the enclosed white proxy card The Class I director nominees were recommended to the Board by our Nominating, Governance and Sustainability Committee.
 The Board believes the recommended nominees have represented all stockholders equally and possess the skills and expertise necessary to successfully oversee the implementation of our strategic plans for the benefit of stockholders, employees and other stakeholders.
 2. Approve Executive Compensation FOR The Board believes our executive compensation programs are reasonable and effectively align executive compensation with performance.
 3. Ratify Appointment of Independent Auditors FOR As recommended by the Audit Committee.